 A big benefit working with real estate agents is access to their MLS.
 Every real estate broker (and their agents) uses a local Multiple Listing Service (MLS).

 According to the National Association of Realtors (NAR), established in 1907, the MLS is a private database where their membership lists properties for sale while other members find buyers.
 There are over 900 local MLS systems in the U.S.

 A typical MLS includes homes, condominium apartments, and multi-family (duplexes, triplexes, etc.) properties.
 The beauty of an MLS database is the ability to filter buyers’ criteria amongst numerous options.
 These often include nearby foreclosures.

 However, if you want to do your own research on MLS listings online, options exist including:

-• ZipRealty.com (now called ZapLabs) offers MLS listings with more details than Realtor.com including whether the home is REO or a short sale.
-It also provides you with pricing history of specific homes which helps you to negotiate a lower price.
+- ZipRealty.com (now called ZapLabs) offers MLS listings with more details than Realtor.com including whether the home is REO or a short sale.
+It also provides you with a pricing history of specific homes which helps you to negotiate a lower price.

 Like doctors, many real estate agents specialize in one area of their profession.

 Find an experienced real estate agent specializing in fix & flip properties.
 The agent can save you a lot of time by using your criteria to filter all MLS listings.
 In addition, the agent can provide you with useful advice regarding the neighborhood and little-known tips to save you money.

 Also, locate an agent working with Real Estate Owned (REO) lender held properties.
 Most REO homes went through foreclosure and possible evictions.
 Don’t expect the prior occupants to have taken care of the home.
 However, neglected homes offer lower prices than their neighbors making them perfect for a fix & flip.

 Financing A Fix and Flip Property